Link Search Menu Expand Document

 OpenRMF® Professional Compliance Overlays

 The Overlays area allows Administrators to create and edit compliance overlays.
 These overlays when added to a system package update the SSP Control to Vulnerability Matrix as well as the Compliance Engine when generating the compliance listings.
-Overlays are combined with regular RMF confidentiality, integrity, and availability levels or equivalent FedRAMP or StateRAMPTM levels for generating compliance.
-Alternatively, if you are tailoring your controls they are combined with the tailored list of controls for the same purpose.
+Overlays are combined with regular framework controls based on your framework version and any levels specified for generating compliance.

 OpenRMF Professional Overlays

-Creating and Editing Compliance Overlays
+Creating Compliance Overlays

-To create a new overlay you click the Create Overlay button.
-You enter a title, a description, then click the arrow buttons to move the Available Controls to the Current Controls in the overlay.
-There are no controls filtered out in the Available Controls.
-It is a listing of all the NIST 800-53 controls.
+To create a new overlay you click the Create button.
+You enter a title, a description, then select a Framework Type.
+When the controls are loaded, click the arrow buttons to move the Available Controls to the Current Controls in the overlay.

 Add an OpenRMF Professional Overlay